kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   present.
 For example, requesters cannot create a new EvictionRequest.
 - Actors in the system might start to rely on the name alone, rather than the full reference in `.spec.target.podRef.uid`, and mis-target pods.
 - Not extensible - hard to support new resources (e.g. PVCs).
-This point is not very important.

 #### Pod UID and Pod Name Prefix